Do you use the ladder method in middle school or elementary math, to find GCF, LCM, or for any other math concepts?

 1) What I really love about this method is that the process is the same for each use; the outside numbers are just used differently.

-I love the fact that the continued use of the ladder method (for various math concepts) leads middle school math students to make greater connections between concepts.
+I love the fact that the continually using the ladder method (for various math concepts) leads middle school math students to make greater connections between concepts.
 Finding factors also seems to come more easily.

 2) In addition to helping math students find GCF and LCM, using the ladder method helps students see the relationships between numbers more clearly.